DFE-Digital/get-into-teaching-app/app/views/content/blog/7-things-to-include-in-your-teacher-training-application.md

 What have you found challenging and how did you deal with it?
 Find an example of a challenge you’ve overcome, and explain what you learnt and how you can apply this to future challenges.

 Have confidence in yourself and remember that training providers are on your side!
-We always enjoy reading about your experiences from school, family, jobs and volunteering, and look forward to meeting you at interview where you can demonstrate further how well-informed and interested you are in becoming a TEACHER.
+We always enjoy reading about your experiences from school, family, jobs and volunteering.
+We look forward to meeting you at interview where you can show us how well-informed and interested you are in becoming a TEACHER.

 Whatever stage you’re at with your application, our expert advisers can help.
 [Sign up for a teacher training adviser](https://adviser-getintoteaching.education.gov.uk/) who can give you free, one-to-one support.